Leodeng5/Hydropass-SAM/README.md

 # Hydropass-SAM

-Serverless backend that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
+Serverless backend deployed with the AWS SAM CLI.
 It includes the following files and folders:

 - `src` - Code for the application's Lambda functions.
 - `events` - Invocation events that you can use to invoke the functions.